Strat5/gmechatbot/README.md

 ## 📖 Purpose:

-The primary purpose of this project is to learn together.
+The primary purpose of this project is to learn about and have fun while creating a chatbot.
 But the hope is that the final product will be a function (and practical) addition to any groupchat.

 ## 🗒 Features: